THE YACHT - AQUILA

 Her mainsail has three slabs of reefing, the foresail is a roller reefing genoa.
 A separate forestay allows for conventional hanked headsails to be hoisted in stronger winds in place of the genoa.
 The decking has an excellent non-slip surface and guardrails all round.
 The cockpit is deep and secure with a sprayhood.
 Steering is with a tiller.
 She is well ballasted at 10 tonnes.
 Below decks, the forward cabin has a vee berth and plenty of stowage space with an overhead hatch, so is bright and spacious with six feet of headroom and long, comfortable berths.
 Coming aft, there is the W.C. and a hanging locker.
 There is an efficient heater in this area to ward off a chill and to dry damp items.

 The saloon has two berths and a pilot berth, plenty of stowage, and a library with a great variety of books.
 To starboard of the companionway is the galley and to port, the well appointed navigation area, with a large quarter berth aft of it.
 As a fully coded vessel Aquila has a full compliment of safety gear aboard to a high specification, including liferaft, G.P.S., Navtex, adult automatic lifejackets and harnesses, complying fully with the Commercial Vessels Code of Practice.

-We pride ourselves in being a ‘green’ vessel, we have a wind generator to power up the batteries, we use local produce and ecological products, we recycle as much as is feasible in wastes including oil, and we have the option to use public transportation routes that pass through wonderful scenery.
+We pride ourselves in being a ‘green’ vessel, we have a wind generator to power up the batteries, we use local produce and ecological products, we recycle as much waste and packaging as possible including oil, and you have the option to use public transportation enroute to Oban passing through wonderful scenery.